15 Night Routine Ideas to Help You Sleep Better Tonight

 14. Practice Progressive Muscle Relaxation

 Another way to relax during your nighttime routine is to practice progressive muscle relaxation.
 This technique involves tensing each individual muscle, from head to toe, and then slowly relaxing it.
-This helps ground you in your body, getting your out of your mind and helping you to sleep.
+This helps ground you in your body, getting you out of your mind and helping you to sleep.

 15. Use Breathing Exercises